bgamari/ghc-wiki-import/pattern-synonyms/associating-synonyms.md

-The final example is when an equality constraint involves a type family.
+The final example is when the result type is given by a type family.

 ```